Learn more about the history of the Office of Civil Rights by scrolling through our archives. You can view past events and news stories.

 2017 Office of Civil Rights Scholarships

 We are proud to announce that we will be awarding two scholarships to a 5th grader and a high school student from Baltimore City Public Schools (including Charter Schools) who exemplify community involvement, leadership, and passion for civil rights.
-Please apply by filling out the application and submitting it to [email protected] by Monday, September 11th at 5pm.
+Please apply by filling out the application and emailing it by Monday, September 11th at 5pm.
 Please see application for details.

 On January 12, 2017 the City of Baltimore and the U.S. Department of Justice (DOJ) agreed on a court enforceable consent decree to make major reforms to the Baltimore Police Department based on the findings from the Department of Justice Report released on August 10, 2016.
 The Baltimore City Office of Civil Rights and Wage Enforcement is grateful to Mayor Pugh and the DOJ for all of their hard work that led to the timely completion of this decree.
 Our Civilian Review Board is the only independent police oversight and accountability agency.
 As such, we understand that civilian oversight and police accountability are crucial in creating a safer Baltimore.
 We stand ready and eager to comply with this decree, and continue our work to improve police community relations and uphold justice for the people of Baltimore City.